SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan/embedded_mqtt/readme.md

 This application demonstrates how to configure the RS9116W EVK as MQTT client and establish connection with MQTT broker and how to subscribe, publish and receive the MQTT messages from MQTT broker.

 In this application, RS9116W EVK configured as WiFi station and connects to the Access Point.
-After successful WiFi connection, RS9116W EVK connects to MQTT broker and subscribes to the topic "REDPINE_TEST" and publishes a message "THIS IS MQTT CLIENT DEMO FROM REDPINE" on that subscribed topic.
+After successful WiFi connection, RS9116W EVK connects to MQTT broker and subscribes to the topic "SILABS_TEST" and publishes a message "THIS IS MQTT CLIENT DEMO FROM SILABS" on that subscribed topic.
 After publishing the message on the subscribed topic, the MQTT client un-subscribes and disconnects with the MQTT broker.

 ## 2. Prerequisites / Setup Requirements